optimizely/little-clojurer-public/README.md

 For this chapter we will need to define the functions `cdr`, `null?` and `atom?`.

 Note how we implment `car` by merely mapping it to `first`.
-You should be able to find Clojure primitive functions that map to `cdr` and `null?`.
-Atom is slightly more complicated.
+You should be able to find Clojure primitive functions that map to `cdr` and `null?`.  `atom?` is only slightly more complicated.

 # Merging to Master